timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 source in [Grafana][grafana-homepage].

 ## Configure TimscaleDB as a data source
-To configure TimscaleCloud database as data source you need the create a TimescaleDB service and then configure TimescaleDB as the data source in Grafana.
+To configure TimscaleCloud database as a data source you need to create a TimescaleDB service and then configure TimescaleDB as the data source in Grafana.